 Vanessa DeSilvio | Statera Ambassador

 Statera Ambassadors are artist-activists with big ideas!
 They are Statera's creative brain trust.
-You will find our Ambassadors authoring posts on the Statera Blog, presenting at StateraCon, engaging as regional Mentorship Coordinators, and consulting on the development of Statera programming.
+You will find our Ambassadors authoring posts on the Statera Blog, presenting at StateraCon, engaging as regional Mentorship Coordinators, serving on steering committees, and consulting on the development of Statera programming.
 You’ll also find them using word-of-mouth and social media platforms to share Statera-related news and resources to strengthen our grassroots movement for intersectional gender parity in the arts.

 About Vanessa (SHE/HER/HERS)

 Vanessa DeSilvio is a Dallas-based stage, commercial, and television actor and voice over artist.
 She speaks fluent Spanish as she was raised in a Venezuelan household and strongly identifies with being Latinx.
 She holds an MFA in Acting from Southern Methodist University, and has taught introduction to acting and speech and diction classes at SMU, University of North Texas, and KD Conservatory.